 3. Taronga Zoo Sydney

-Against the backdrop of the Sydney CBD skyline, Taronga Zoo in Mosman is a fantastic day out for young and old.
+Against the backdrop of the Sydney city skyline, Taronga Zoo in Mosman is a fantastic day out for young and old.
 There are various ways to get to Taronga Zoo, but the ferry trip from Circular Quay is the best way.

 Quietly tucked away on the north side of Sydney Harbour with superb city views, Taronga Zoo is Australia’s largest zoo, with great shows and close encounters with various animals.